Trailokya-Taye/odin-recipes/README.md

 # odin-recipes
-HTML Website project based on the odin project
+HTML based recipe website for the odin project.